RockyMounts BackStage Swing Away Platform Review

 We had a particularly challenging time lining up the holes in the trays with the slotted mounting plates on the BackStage.
 The tolerances are quite tight, and the machining on the mounting plates of our rack was a bit off.
 We did eventually get all of the bolts in the appropriate position, but a lot of manipulation and angling of bolts was required to get things to line up correctly.
 The bottom line here is preparing for a challenge when you go to assemble the BackStage, and we recommend you tackle this one with a partner.

-The rack locks to the vehicle with a locking hitch pin, and while it is a pain compared to the tool-free designs like the T2 Pro XT and the Yakima Dr. Tray, it is quite secure.
-The BackStage comes with a nice, long, noose-style cable lock that locks to a post on the main frame of the rack.
+The rack locks to the vehicle with a locking hitch pin, and while it is a pain compared to the tool-free designs, it does deter would-be thieves from stealing the rack off your vehicle.
+That said, the hitch pin lock doesn't feel especially robust and could potentially be broken with a blow from a blunt object.
+The BackStage also comes with a nice, long, noose-style cable lock that locks to a post on the main frame of the rack.

-The cable system is similar to the lock on the Kuat Sherpa and has the advantage of being able to be strung through wheels and the frame.
-We also appreciate the thick diameter of the cable, when compared to the thin cables found on the Thule T2 Pro XT.
+The cable system has the advantage of being able to be strung through wheels and the frame.
+We also appreciate the thicker diameter of the cable, when compared to the thin cables found on some other models.
 The detachable cable does have the disadvantage of needing to be stored somewhere when not in use, but we would gladly trade this bit of inconvenience for the added security that the cable provides.
+As much as we like the inclusion of the cable lock, we feel it serves as little more than a theft deterrent.
+Those seeking the utmost security for their bikes would do well to purchase and use an additional aftermarket lock.

 The BackStage is a stout and well-built rack.
 The vast majority of the rack is made of metal, other than the plastic wheel trays, and rear wheel straps.
-The black finish held up well during testing and proved to be resistant to scratches.
+The black finish held up well during testing and proved to be resistant to scratches and corrosion.

 The RockyMounts BackStage is not a cheap way to carry your bikes.
-This price is in line with other comparable high-end racks we tested like the Thule T2 Pro XT.
-The swing away feature alone is worth the price, but the BackStage is also fully functional if you don't need to swing the rack thanks to a well-designed tilt function.
-Overall we feel that the BackStage is an excellent value.
-If you don't need the swing away function then take a look at the RockyMounts MonoRail at $400.
+This price is in line with other comparable high-end racks we tested.
+The swing-away feature alone is worth the price, but the BackStage is also fully functional if you don't need to swing the rack thanks to a well-executed design.
+Overall, we feel that the BackStage is an excellent value.
+If you don't need the swing away function then take a look at the RockyMounts MonoRail which will save you some cash.

 — Curtis Smith